Visigoths: Visigothic Kingdom

 The last Arian Visigothic king, Liuvigild, conquered most of the northern regions (Cantabria) in 574, the Suevic kingdom in 584, and regained part of the southern areas lost to the Byzantines, which King Suintila recovered in 624.
 Suintila reigned until 631.
+Generally speaking, the Visigothic monarchy in Hispania developed a sophisticated legal tradition that was fundamentally Roman in orientation.
+Rather than implementing a "Germanic" legal system, Visigothic kings built upon the legacy of imperial jurisprudence.
+Alaric II’s promulgation of the Breviarium Alaricianum was based heavily on the Codex Theodosianus, and his successors—including Liuvigild, Chindaswinth, and Recceswinth—continued to issue legal codifications that fused Roman civil law with Christian moral precepts.
+Far from representing a break with Roman law, these legal texts exemplify the adaptation and continuation of late Roman legal culture in a Gothic context, challenging older historiographical models that sought to sharply distinguish post-Roman "barbarian" governance from its imperial predecessor.

 Only one historical source was written between the years 625 through 711, which comes from Julian of Toledo and only deals with the years 672 and 673.
 Wamba was the king of the Visigoths from 672 to 680.
 During his reign, the Visigothic kingdom encompassed all of Hispania and part of southern Gaul known as Septimania.
 Wamba was succeeded by King Ervig, whose rule lasted until 687.
 Collins observes that "Ervig proclaimed Egica as his chosen successor" on 14 November 687.
 In 700, Egica's son Wittiza followed him on the throne according to the Chronica Regum Visigothorum.

 The kingdom survived until 711, when King Roderic (Rodrigo) was killed while opposing an invasion from the south by the Umayyad Caliphate in the Battle of Guadalete.
 This marked the beginning of the Umayyad conquest of Hispania, when most of the Iberian Peninsula came under Islamic rule in the early 8th century.